MateuszPestka/Project-1/readme.md

 - **The Footer**

   - The footer has an extremely minimalistic design which incorporates to the flow of the website by not changing colors and matching the color scheme.
-  - There is four icons that link to different social media platforms being Instagram, Facebook, Twitter and Youtube.
+  - There are four icons that link to different social media platforms being Instagram, Facebook, Twitter and Youtube.
   - The inspirational message is designed to be discrete yet promote the move to a vegan or plant based diet.

 ![Image of footer](assets/images/footer-img.PNG)